andohak11/startup-task/README.md

 npm install
 ```

+2) Setup environment variables
+- run cp .env_local .env
+- set the values for each env variable, in our case the random facts url is: https://uselessfacts.jsph.pl/random.json

-2) Run the project in development mode
+3) Run the project in development mode
 ```
 npm start
 ```